-- 7.2 The same process for undertaking a concise review (as laid out in chpater 6) should be followed for undertaking an extended review.
-Additional issues to be addressed by extended reviews can be found at paragraph 7.13.
-For reading ease:- - paragraphs 7.3 to 7.11 are the same as paragraphs 6.3 to 6.11 - 7.3 The review process is represented as a flow chart (fig. 2 page 22). - 7.4 It should be noted that there may be matters which may require negotiation and resolution by the Review Sub-Group before a Review Panel to manage the review can be put in place. - 7.5 More than one Board is involved: where a referral received by the Review Sub-Group involves more than one Board, co-operation and careful planning between the respective Review Sub-Groups of those Boards will be required to agree the way forward.
-The guiding principle should be that the Board in which the individual is or was normally resident should take lead responsibility for conducting the review.
-The decision reached on how the review will be handled should be reported to the respective Boards. - 7.6 More than one Board in different countries is involved: where a referral received by the Review Sub-Group involves more than one authority in different countries within the United Kingdom, the principle of ordinary residency will determine which Board should take lead responsibility for undertaking a review.
-However, co-operation and careful planning may be required between Boards in order to agree how the respective review procedures will be followed and how any additional matters will be addressed by the review.
-These decisions may also need to involve the respective government departments to ensure agreement where there are cross-border differences in arrangements for reporting and publication.
+- 7.2 The same process for undertaking a concise review (as laid out in chapter 6) should be followed for undertaking an extended review.
+Additional issues to be addressed by extended reviews can be found at Paragraph 7.13.
+For reading ease:- - paragraphs 7.5 7.13 are the same as 6.4 6.12. - 7.3 The review process is represented as a flow chart (fig. 2 page 29). - 7.4 On receiving a referral following the death of a looked after child where abuse or neglect is known or suspected, the Board should ascertain that the local authority has notified the Welsh Government and others in accordance with their duty under s125 of the Social Services and Well-being (Wales) Act 2014. - 7.5 There are matters which require negotiation and resolution by the Review Sub-Group before a Review Panel to manage the review can be put in place. - 7.6 More than one Board is involved: where a referral received by the Review Sub-Group involves more than one Board, co-operation and careful planning between the respective Review Sub-Groups of those Boards will be required to agree the way forward (Children Act 2004, s.25 and s.28).
+The guiding principle should be that the Board in which the child is or was normally resident should take lead responsibility for conducting the review.
+In the case of a looked after child, the responsible authority should take lead responsibility for conducting the review, involving other Boards with an interest or involvement as appropriate.
+The decision reached on how the review will be handled should be reported to the respective Boards.